Working with Bookmarks

 - Click the name of the bookmark you want to delete, and then click Delete.

-To delete both the bookmark and the bookmarked item (such as a block of text or other elements), select the item, and then press DELETE.
+To delete both the bookmark and the bookmarked item (such as a block of text or another element), select the item, and then press DELETE.

 Bookmarks in Aspose.Words